charlestonsoftware/moneypress-ebay/readme.txt

 The base feature set no longer runs in a demo/admin-only mode.
 All basic features are fully functional and unrestricted.

+= Plus Pack (Premium Add-On) =

+The following features are now available in the Plus Pack:

+* CSS Theme System - several simple pre-defined themes are available.
+Easily add your own to make listings look exactly right for your site.

+For more information on Plus Pack features, visit the [MoneyPress : eBay Edition](http://www.cybersprocket.com/products/moneypress-ebay-edition/)  pagee.

 = More Frequent Patches =

 The base plugin is fully functional with no restrictions and now has the latest